Gichunga/stegcom/README.md

 This is a general purpose application built using `laravel 8` and `Vue js`.
 You can use this app as a starter template for building your applications by followiing the installation procedures outlined below.
 We have integrated some of the most useful packages to ease you with the struggle of configurations

- ## Here are some awesome things the repo include out of the box:
+ ## Here are some awesome things the repo include out of the box:...
   * Vue Router with Laravel
   * AdminLTE 3 for admin dashboard
   * Font Awesome 5 for Laravel 8